How do you get better from social anxiety?

 Grounding techniques to help calm yourself (In Situ)

-Journalling – writing down thoughts and feelings – can give us a way to reflect and learn from experiences.
-Sometimes just writing things down brings a sense of relief from difficult feelings and can help you to think about future ways forward.
-Create a list of the ways you want to move forward in your life.
+Writing down thoughts and feelings – can give us a way to reflect and learn from experiences.
+Sometimes just writing things down brings a sense of relief from difficult feelings and can help you organise your thoughts, challenges and strategies.
 Having a list of future goals helps foster a sense of purpose.
-See Step Ladder Worksheet and Exposure Therapy and Hierarchies.
+See Worksheets and PrintablesStep Ladder Worksheet and Exposure Therapy and Hierarchies.

 Celebrate Small Achievements

 Celebrate even the smallest achievement.
 The habit of being able to pat yourself on the back can go a long way.
 It’s about progress for you, NOT comparing yourself to others.
 Each small step is a step forward, whether it is saying hi to a stranger or talking to the cashier.
-Write each one down so you can physically see the achievements and progress.
+Write each one down so you can physically see your achievements and progress.

 To tell or not to tell?